 “Talk,” is one of the many pieces of advice I would give my younger self if I could go back in time, “and not every conversation has to involve deep, impactful, and important subjects.
 Some of the times, you just talk for the pure enjoyment of talking to people.
-Our listeners don’t have to be cool or beautiful either.
-They can be old, young, smart, dumb, and the boring and interesting.
-Talk to the fascinating and the boring.
+Listeners don’t have to be cool or beautiful either.
+They can be old, young, smart, dumb, boring and fascinating.
 Talk about matters consequential and inconsequential.
 If we talk long enough, we might find, we just might find, that the boring are far more interesting than the interesting.”

-The movies and the music told me to avoid the “chitter-chatter, chitter,-chatter, chitter-chatter ‘bout schmatta, schmatta, schmatta”.
-They told me to be the quiet, mysterious type everyone looks to for reaction.
-They told me if I wanted elusive charisma, I needed to be silent.
+The musicians told me to avoid the “chitter-chatter, chitter,-chatter, chitter-chatter ‘bout schmatta, schmatta, schmatta”.
+The movies told me to be the quiet, mysterious type everyone looks to for reaction.
+They told me if I wanted elusive charisma, I should be silent.

-“Don’t listen to them,” The Ghost of Present Rilaly would whisper into his ear.
+“Don’t listen to them,” The Ghost of Present Rilaly would whisper into my ear.
 “Silence doesn’t make you look cool.
 Silence makes you look silent.”
 Silence lands you in the corner of the room not knowing what to do with your hands.
 No one remembers you when you are silent.

-There’s a reason former athletes and the beautiful are silent, because they don’t have a whole lot to offer anymore.
+There’s a reason former athletes and the beautiful are silent.
+They don’t have a lot to offer.

-“How do you know so much about such stupid stuff?” they might ask.
-If we’re bold enough to answer, they’ll add, “Huh, well I was much too busy getting busy in high school to learn about such nonsense.”
-If we’re then bold enough to remind them that high school was so long ago, we’ll realize that that persona we tried so hard to attain didn’t accomplish half of what we thought it would.
+“How do you know so much about such stupid stuff?” the beautiful might ask.
+If we’re bold enough to answer, they’ll say, “Huh, well I was much too busy getting busy in high school to learn about such nonsense.”
+If we’re then bold enough to remind them that high school was a long time ago, we’ll realize that that persona we tried so hard to attain didn’t accomplish half of what we thought it would.
 “You think everyone is looking at the guy shaking his head in the corner?
-Nobody remembers any of that.
+Nobody remembers that.
 It might seem so pointless in the beginning, but developing the skills necessary to talk about absolute nonsense actually adds something to life.”

 1) Learn how to be superficial.
-I was confused, embarrassed, and mortified to see my best friend engage in superficial conversations about nothing.
-He did it so often that I was embarrassed to be around him at times.
+My best friend enjoyed talking to people.
+I found that so confusing that I was embarrassed to be around him at times.
 When he talked to a fella, I had no problem with it.
-When he started up a conversation with a young woman, I kind of envied it, but this guy didn’t make discerning choices.
-He’d talk with anyone.
-He started up conversations with old people and other less desirables.
-The conversations were nonsense.
+When he started up a conversation with a young woman, I kind of envied it, but this guy would talk with old people about old people stuff.
+Their conversations were absolute nonsense.
 He didn’t care, and he was having one hell of a good time doing it.
-I thought my friend was a fraud, and when I called him out on it, do you want to know what he said?
+I thought he was a fraud, and when I called him out on it, do you want to know what he said?
 He had the audacity to say, “I was enjoying myself.”

 “Where’s your integrity my man?”
 I asked him.

-“I don’t care about that nonsense,” he said.
+“I don’t know anything about that,” he said.
 “I just want to have a good time.”

 2) Be confident.
 I know this is easier said than done.
 Most of us are insecure, and we all have moments when we’re not sure of ourselves.
 If most of us are unsure of ourselves, then most of us are unsure of ourselves.
-Unless our listener was an athlete or a beautiful woman in high school, chances are they’re as uncomfortable, insecure and nervous about themselves as we are.
+Unless our listener was an athlete or a beautiful woman in high school, chances are they’re as uncomfortable in their skin as we are.
 The trick is spotting it.
 I was on a date with an incredibly beautiful woman.
 I was as nervous and unsure of myself as ever.
 I pulled out of the parking lot and circled back.
 I wanted to back out.
 When I finally stood before her, she blushed.
 My confidence soared as I realized she was as nervous as I was.
-It taught me the simple and emboldening fact that most people are as nervous about meeting new people as I am.
+It taught me the simple and emboldening fact that most people are as nervous about meeting new people as we are.
 If we watch them long enough, we’ll spot it.
 It might be a blush, a stutter, or an uncomfortable look away, but everyone has a tic of some sort.
-If we’re observant, we’ll see something that informs us that most people are not as superior to us as we fear.
-They’re just normal people living normal lives, and they enjoy the uncomfortable revelations that can occur in casual conversation.
+If we’re observant, we’ll see something that informs us that most people are just as inferior as we are.
+They’re just normal people living normal lives, and they enjoy engaging in casual conversation.

 4) Tell self-deprecating humor, but don’t overdo it.
 If something works, and self-deprecating humor almost always does, we have a tendency to do until it doesn’t.
 There is a tipping point, however, where we might accidentally affect their impression of us.
 Everyone loves the “But what do I know, I’m a dummy” conclusion to a provocative thought.
 If we do that too often, though, they might walk away thinking we’re dumb.
 Why wouldn’t they, it was the impression we gave them one too many times.

-5) Find a through line.
+5) Find a Through Line.
 One of the many reasons the show Seinfeld was so popular is that nonsense is funny and fun.
 Some of the best friendships I have in life were based on nonsense.
 Example, Michael had a habit of making a drink face before he even reached for his can of soda.
 He reached out for the soda with an ‘O’ already on his face.
 He grabbed the bottle and inserted its contents into the ‘O’.
 I never knew we had a drink face, until I met Michael.
-I never thought about the timing of the drink face, until I met him.
+I never thought about the proper timing of a drink face, until I met him.

 “Michael, you need to wait until the drink is almost on your face before you make a drink ‘O’,” I said.
-“You make your drink faces far too early.”
+“You make your drink faces way too early.”